ryanam26/DonkiesAPI/donkies/donkies/tests/transfers/README.md

 * Test "process_roundups" manager's method.
 The sum of roundup of not processed transactions should be equal to sum that inserted TransferPrepare.
 All transactions after that should be marked as processed.
 * TransferPrepare.test02

+## TransferDonkies

+* Test "process_prepare" manager's method.
+If user does not set funding source debit account, do not process.
+TransferDonkies should have zero rows.
+* TestDonkies.test01

+* Test "process_prepare" manager's method.
+Each user should get only one aggregated row for TransferDonkies model.
+* TestDonkies.test02

+* Test "process_prepare" manager's method.
+The total amount for each user in all  TransferPrepare should be equal the amount in TransferDonkies row.
+* TestDonkies.test03

+* Test "process_prepare" manager's method.
+After moving funds from TransferPrepare to TransferDonkies all items in TransferPrepare should be set to is_processed=True
+* TestDonkies.test04